 Something about ripe fruit makes you think of sunshine and warm weather.
-However, many fruit trees thrive in chillier climes, including U.S. Department of Agriculture hardiness zone 5, where winter temperatures dip as low as -20 or -30 degrees Fahrenheit (-29 to -34 C.).
+However, many fruit trees thrive in chillier climes, including USDA hardiness zone 5, where winter temperatures dip as low as -20 or -30 degrees F. (-29 to -34 C.).
 If you are thinking of growing fruit trees in zone 5, you’ll have a number of options.
 Read on for a discussion of fruit trees that grow in zone 5 and tips for choosing fruit trees for zone 5.

 Zone 5 Fruit Trees